 The Approval Center view lists all the timesheet approvals for your review in a table.
 You can select an item in the table and proceed to approve or reject the timesheet.

 The Tasks view lists the project tasks in a table.
 You can select a task and edit the task details.

 Resource Center view

 The Resource Center view lists the available resources in a table.
 You can add new resources or edit the current ones.
 You can also access the resource assignments, capacity planning, and resource requesting pages.

 The Reports view list your reports in a SharePoint Online library.
 You can upload a report or create new one straight from SharePoint Online.
 The Reports view contains the SharePoint Online toolbar on top of the main content area.

-For instructions on how to navigate in SharePoint Online, go to Learn how to navigate SharePoint Online using accessible features.
+For instructions on how to navigate in SharePoint Online, go to Use a screen reader to explore and navigate SharePoint Online.

 Navigate between views

 You can easily move from one view to another.